The Best Type of Mulch for Your Colorado Garden

 The different types of mulch

-There are two types of mulch: organic mulch and inorganic mulch.
+There are two main types of mulch: organic mulch and inorganic mulch.
+Each serves a different purpose, so it helps to know which suits your specific garden needs.

 Organic mulch